sebmatecho/health_insurance/readme.md

 ## Project Deployment

+A bayesian fined tuned XGBoost model (predicting the probability of clients being interested in the product) was deployed through a FastAPI API hosted on Render and is available to use on a google sheets spreadsheet.

-The general overview for the deployment of this project is presented as follows:
+The general overview and some of the technologies used for deploying this project is presented as follows:

 <img src="project_architecture.png" width="600" height="400" />

+## Future work

+This project could use the following steps for a next iteration:

+- Writing test for the API functionalities and the InsuranceClass class
+- Propose ranking models based in neuronal networks
+- Expand the API usage to allow final user to select model to be used
+- Develop infrastructure for seasonal retraining of the model with fresh data